bitcoin-api/bitcoin-api-full-stack/README.md

 ### About

 This code repository, *Bitcoin-API-Full-Stack*, is a code repository for anybody to have their own Bitcoin and digital currency management technology.
-Instead of needing a team or company to manage a Bitcoin and digital currency wallet app, exchange, or game platform, Bitcoin-API-Full-Stack allows individuals to manage these financial technologies.

 ### Bitcoin Node Servers